-- Complaint outcomes have remained consistent across the five year time period from 2014-15 to 2018-19.
-The most common outcomes achieved were: - o an explanation from the service provider; - o an apology from the service provider; and - o acknowledgement of the individual's concerns.
+- The most common outcomes have remained consistent across the five year time period from 2015-16 to 2019-20: - Apology from the service provider. - Explanation from the service provider. - o Acknowledgement of the individual's concerns.

-Introduction
+1. Introduction

 The Health and Disability Services Complaints Office (HaDSCO) is an independent Statutory Authority offering an impartial resolution service for complaints relating to health, disability and mental health services in Western Australia and the Indian Ocean Territories.